Despite being cultivated for thousands of years, oats are a vastly underappreciated grain.

-The reason for this is the grain’s inedible shell, which must remove before consumption – this is easier if the oats have been heated.
+The reason for this is the grain’s inedible shell, which must be removed before consumption – this is easier if the oats have been heated.

 However, certain nutrients are lost when heated.
 You can purchase naked oats in organic supermarkets or health food stores, where you can eat the shell and still get all the nutrients.

 Anyone who only knows it as flakes is losing out: whole oats are also delicious with their spicy scent.
 Sweetgrass plant grains were one of the most important staple foods until the middle of the 18th century.